Makran: Modern era

-Princely State of Makaran
+Princely state of Makran

-On the independence of Pakistan, Makran became a district within the province of Balochistan, with the exception of an area of 800 km2 around Gwadar.

 Makran was an autonomous princely state in a subsidiary alliance with British India until 1947, before acceding to Pakistan as an autonomous princely state of Pakistan.
+It was ruled by Gichki Nawabs, who were of Rajputs origin.
+Their ancestor, Jagat Singh had migrated from Rajputana in the 17th century and converted to Islam.
 It ceased to exist in 1955.
 It was located in the extreme southwest of present-day Pakistan, an area now parts of the districts of Gwadar, Kech and Panjgur.
 The state did not include the enclave of Omani Gwadar, which was under Omani rule until 1958.

-Makran state was ruled by Gichki Nawabs, who were of Rajputs origin.
-Their ancestor, Jagat Singh had migrated from Rajputana in the 17th century and converted to Islam.
+On the independence of Pakistan, Makran became a district within the province of Balochistan, with the exception of an area of 800 km2 around Gwadar.
 In 1958 the Gwadar enclave was transferred to Pakistani control as part of the district of Makran.
 The entire region has been subdivided into new smaller districts over the years.

-Ancient Corridor of Makran

-Between 2500 B.C. and 1700 B.C., a maritime trade route existed in the Indian Ocean and the Persian Gulf(which continued into later periods), connecting three primary regions as described in ancient Akkadian inscriptions found in Iraq:

-1- Meluhha: This land, referred to as Meluhha in ancient texts, likely corresponds to the Maluku Islands in present-day Indonesia or possibly southeastern India.
-It was central to trade activities during that era.

-2- Magan: Known as Magan in Akkadian records, this region extended from Gujarat in India to Balochistan, Makran, Oman, Yemen, and the coasts of Somalia and Sudan.
-It served as a crucial hub for raw materials and maritime navigation.

-3- Dilmun: Identified as Dilmun, this area encompassed the Persian Gulf region, parts of southern Zagros, southern Khuzestan, Bahrain, and areas along the southern Persian Gulf.
-The name persists today in places like Bandar Deylam in southern Iran.

-According to these inscriptions, ships carrying up to 20 tons of goods (20,000 kilograms each) traversed this trade route regularly.